-A Diversion Header is applied to forwarded off-net calls when the SIP trunk group on the Communication Manager has Send Diversion Header set to yes (Section 5.7).
+A Diversion Header is applied to forwarded off-net calls when the SIP trunk group on Communication Manager has Send Diversion Header field set to yes (Section 5.7).
 The Diversion Header will contain the number associated with the Enterprise user, allowing PAETEC to admit the call, and the From Header will be populated with the true calling party identity, allowing the forwarded destination to see the true caller ID.
 For the host portion of the header, Communication Manager sends the information entered in the signaling group Far-end Domain field (Section 5.6).
 To prevent this information from being exposed external to the enterprise, the SBC can modify the header and replace the Domain name with the IP address of the PAETEC Dynamic IP SIP Trunk.
-To create a rule to modify the Diversion Header first navigate to vsp \rightarrow session-config-pool \rightarrow entry ToTelco \rightarrow header-settings.
-Click Add altered-header.
+To create a rule to modify the Diversion Header, first navigate to vsp $\rightarrow$ session-config-pool $\rightarrow$ entry ToTelco $\rightarrow$ header-settings.
+Click Add reg-ex-header.

-In the right pane that appears, enter any number in the number field and enter "Diversion" in the source-header field.
-In the source-field area, next to type choose "selection" from the drop-down list.
+In the new right pane that appears, enter 1 in the number field and enter Diversion in the destination field and click Create.